Interact with the Real World: OpenXR Scene Understanding

 BP_SpawnBall: Make a sphere static mesh to simulate a physical fall.

-- Add a Sphere Static Mesh Component to pretend the ball.
+- In Components panel: Add a Sphere Static Mesh Component to pretend the ball in Components panel.

-- Make sure the Collision Presets is “PhysicsActor”
+- In Details panel: Enable Simulate Physics and make sure the Collision Presets is “PhysicsActor”

 -